 Q: Are campers always with children of their own age?

 A: Campers are with children of their own age during meeting times and lunch.
-When choosing activities, they may mix with campers in other tribes.
+When choosing activities, they may mix with campers in other flocks.

 Q: My child must take medication during the day.
 Can I send that with them?

 A: If at all possible, please give children any medicine prior to coming to camp.
 If they do require medicine during the camp day, please see Jen in the office for a medication release form.
 You must fill this out and provide the office with the needed medication for your child.
 If not self-carrying, any epi-pens or anti-allergy medication can also be given to the camp office for storage.

 Q: What is "Thursday Night Out"?